LearnWeb3DAO/Layer2/README.md

 In applications that involve money/crypto transfers, sometimes these are called payment channels.

+For payments, another example of a good use of state channels would be getting paid royalties for music.
+For example, let's say that an artist wants to receive monthly payouts for their songs being listened to on music services, such as Spotify.
+The artist would like to get paid in ETH for this, but they do not really want to do the work for setting this up.
+A company could provide such a service to that artist.
+If the artist received an ETH transfer to their wallet for each and every single song listen, the transfer fees would far outweigh the profits from the listens.
+Using a state channel, the company could open a channel at the start of the month, collect royalties on behalf of the artist for the month, and then close the channel at the end of the month, sending them a lump sum of ETH for all royalties, only paying a transfer fee once that month.
+This saves on transfer fees while maintaining security.

 State channels still utilize blockchain methodology such as making each state change cryptographically secure.

 In addition to potential gains to speed and lower fees, there are some other benefits to state channels.
 Since the beginning and end of the game is written to the main chain, but in between states are not, it's possible to have more privacy.
 The state channel was just between Alice and Bob, but since each move was not published to the blockchain, each move is not public.